-If the consumer has satisfied their payment obligations at the proper time for a period of six months from when the collateral was furnished or the advance payment was paid for the first time, the collateral provided shall be returned and the requirement for advance payment withdrawn.
+If the consumer has satisfied their payment obligations at the proper time for a period of six months from when the collateral was furnished, the collateral provided shall be returned.

 If the consumer has furnished collateral in accordance with this clause, the funds deposited shall be placed into an interest-bearing account, to be held separately from the electricity trading undertaking's own funds.